Neoteroi/BlackSheep-Docs/docs/dependency-injection.md

 ```

-An instance of `Foo` is injected automatically at every web request to "/".
+An instance of `Foo` is injected automatically for every web request to "/".

 Dependency injection is implemented in a dedicated library from the same author:
 [`rodi`](https://github.com/RobertoPrevato/rodi). `rodi` implements dependency
-injection in an unobstrusive way: it works by inspecting `__init__` methods and
+injection in an unobtrusive way: it works by inspecting `__init__` methods and
-doesn't require to alter the source code of classes registered as services.
+doesn't require altering the source code of classes registered as services.
-`rodi` can also resolve dependencies inspecting class annotations, if an
+`rodi` can also resolve dependencies by inspecting class annotations, if an
 `__init__` method is not specified for the class to activate.

 ## Service resolution